 You should ask your health care provider when and how to use your Epipen® and what you should do after you use it.
 Most of the time, you should call 911 and be seen in a hospital emergency room for observation to make sure that your reaction has stopped.

 What else should I do if I am allergic to milk?

 - Talk to a dietitian.
 A registered dietitian can help you figure out which foods might have milk in them.
 They can also help you find milk-free substitutes that will give you important nutrients such as calcium, vitamin D, and protein.

 - Be careful when you eat out.
 Tell your server that you are allergic to milk and always ask about the ingredients in a menu item before you order it.

 - Bring your own food.
 If you are going to be a guest at someone’s house, bring your own food just in case you can’t eat what the host prepares because it contains milk.

 - Read food labels and stay up-to-date with food products.
-Every now and then food manufactures change their labels.
+Every now and then food manufacturers change their labels and ingredients.
 Even if you eat a certain product all of the time, remember that the ingredients can change.

 - Avoid product labels that have the letter D in bold type.
 The D stands for dairy.
 You will typically see this letter on Kosher certified products (foods that meet Jewish dietary laws), indicating that the product contains dairy.
 Also be careful when looking at foods with the Kosher Pareve designation, as there still may be traces of dairy from potential cross contamination, even if considered “dairy-free” by Jewish dietary laws.